 - Biomedical and Psychological Foundations of the body

-- Yoga principles including Ayurveda, nutrition, and understanding disease as related to client care.
+- Yoga principals including Ayurveda, nutrition, and understanding disease as related to client care.

-Entrance requirements for the 800-Hour Yoga Therapy Training Program:
+Entrance Requirements for the 815-Hour Yoga Therapy Training Program:

 - Completion of a 200-hour yoga teacher training program